learn-co-curriculum/dsc-phase-3-project-v2-3/README.md

 > Applying appropriate preprocessing and feature engineering steps to tabular data in preparation for predictive modeling

-This builds on the data preparation requirement from the Phase 2 project — you still need to ensure that you have a strategy for dealing with missing and non-numeric data.
+This builds on the data preparation requirement from the Phase 2 project; you still need to ensure that you have a strategy for dealing with missing and non-numeric data.

 For the Phase 3 project, make sure you also consider: